transport-data/tools/doc/howto/portal.rst

    …

 Units
-   Enter the units of measurement.
+   Enter the units of measurement for instance kg.

 Language
    …